EPCCed/dirac-docs/docs/index.md

-# DiRAC Extreme Scaling User Documentation
+# DiRAC Extreme Scaling (Tursa) User Documentation

-DiRAC Extreme Scaling is part of the [DiRAC National HPC Service](https://www.dirac.ac.uk).
+DiRAC Extreme Scaling (Tursa) is part of the [DiRAC National HPC Service](https://www.dirac.ac.uk).
 You can find more information on the service and the research it supports on the [DiRAC website](https://www.dirac.ac.uk).